Harrington (1796 ship)

-Harrington was launched at Calcutta in 1796 for the Bengal Pilot Service.
-A French privateer captured her on 9 November 1797 at Balasore Roads.
+Harrington was a British vessel launched at Calcutta in 1796, for the Bengal Pilot Service.
+A French privateer captured her on 9 November 1797, at Balasore Roads.
 She returned to British ownership and Calcutta registry c.
 1800.
 She undertook sealing expeditions, captured two Spanish vessels off South America, and was seized by convicts in Port Jackson, before being wrecked in March 1809.